ericdunipace/ericdunipace.github.io/_posts/2024-02-02-WpProj-Package-Is-Live.md

 ### Interpretable model

 We can estimate an interpretable model, which essentially ammounts to fitting regression to the samples.
 How we do this can vary for our methods.
 Since we *know* the true model, we may simply seek to turn the covariates on our off and get our set of interpretable coefficients.
 Alternatively, we may want to find an approximate model with new coefficients.
 We can do both in the framework briefly described above.
+The basic idea is to find coefficients such that $$\hat{\nu} = f_\beta(X)$$ is as close as possible to $$\hat{\mu}$$.
 However, it is important to consider *what* we want to interpret.

 We could want to know how the model roughly functions globally, or which covariates could be the most important, but we may also want to know which covariates are driving the prediction for a single individual and consider the most important ones.

-Let’s say we’re interested in the 5th individual in our data.
+Let's say we're interested in the 5th individual in our data.
 We can pul their data

 ``` r
 X_mm  <- cbind(1,mm)
 X_test <- X_mm[5,]
 ```

 And then we can run our interpretable models.
-We first run our set that can get interpretable models for a single data point–i.e., by simply turning coefficients on or off that best predict the data:
+We first run our set that can get interpretable models for a single data point--i.e., by simply turning coefficients on or off that best predict the data.
+The details are explained more fully in the paper, but basically for $$W_2$$ distances, we can represent the problem as a binary program:

 ``` r
 library(WpProj)